 Except perhaps when you pair it with a cashew nut milk peppermint patty.

 The girls loved their cupcakes too!

-It’s location on a bluff overlooking the Guadalupe River and shaded by towering oak trees makes it a restaurant hard to pass up.
-It’s right under the water tower in the historic district and just behind the Gruene Hall.
+Its location on a bluff overlooking the Guadalupe River and shaded by towering oak trees makes it a restaurant hard to pass up.
+It’s right under the water tower in the historic district and just behind Gruene Hall.

-Once I knew we were staying in New Braunfels for an extra three days over New Years, I announced we’d be all enjoying a New Years Eve lunch here to celebrate the past year.
+Once I knew we were staying in New Braunfels for an extra three days over New Year, I announced we’d be all enjoying a New Year’s Eve lunch here to celebrate the past year.

-At the Gristmill you’ll find South Texas fare like fried catfish and tomatillo chicken, and if you can fit it in, a signature Jack Daniels Pecan pie.
+At the Gristmill, you’ll find South Texas fares like fried catfish and tomatillo chicken, and if you can fit it in, a signature Jack Daniels Pecan pie.

 I’m guessing you won’t have room for dessert because the serving sizes here were some of the biggest I’ve ever seen.
 That’s just how they do it in Texas.

-The restaurant is equally as big with multiple dining rooms by native stone fireplaces, an indoor bar, and an outdoor deck with river views, which would be perfect in the warmer months.
+The restaurant is equally as big with multiple dining rooms with native stone fireplaces, an indoor bar, and an outdoor deck with river views, which would be perfect in the warmer months.